sparkflows/sparkflows-docs/docs/tutorials/data-engineering/complex-data-preparation.rst

 - CaseWhen and FlagOutlier.
 - Writing results to various sinks.

-Fire Insights also gives you detailed control over your Spark jobs with Repartition, Coalesce, Cache, etc.
+Sparkflows also gives you detailed control over your Spark jobs with Repartition, Coalesce, Cache, etc.

 Overview
 ---------